 The vent is located over the door and the support which I nearly thrust up my nose holds it open well.
 The porch area is spacious and has more than enough room to stash a 100 litre rucksack and more.

-One the first attempt at putting it up I found that it wasn't that taut and it was only having found the two tension straps in the stuff sack that I realised why.
+One the first attempt at putting it up I found that it wasn't that taut and I found the two tension straps in the stuff sack.
 I'd overlooked them on the instructions and they locate near the same four peg fastenings so aid the initial ID for pegging the tent out.
 I must be mindful when I pack the tent as they have got a little tangled up on a couple of occasions.
-Maybe the pole had also slipped a little too...
+Worringly the pole had had also slipped a little too and I put it down to me being a newbie with it...

 The sleeping area is just about fine for me at about 5' 11'' and the website that up to 6' 2" is probably about the maximum but at a push I'd say.
 The inner seams need sealing too and I've used the 'Airfix glue' for that.
 As you can see from the position of my small digital camera that the space isn't too bad at all for a compact tent but the web blurb suggests a small child could possibly fit in too.
 Not sure about that as it would be cosy.
 The only issue I had was getting the inner away from the outer because the way the inner sits means that it can touch the outer if you aren't careful.
 I followed this up and was advised that the outer should be set so that it doesn't touch the ground (ie leave a small gap).
 I want it for use in the winter and going forward this has the potential to let annoying and cold wind under the edge of the tent.